ClickHouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 # August 1, 2022

 **The config setting to allow modify dialect setting**.
    - Set dialect setting in  server configuration XML at user level(` users.xml `).
-This sets the ` dialect ` at server startup and CH will do query parsing for all users with ` default ` profile acording to dialect value.
+This sets the ` dialect ` at server startup and CH will do query parsing for all users with ` default ` profile according to dialect value.

    For example:
    ` <profiles>